 GROUP TYPE CHEMICALS

 Flame retardants TDCPP and TCEP

 Industrial chemicals X-ray contrast fluid lopromide

-industrial chemicals Polycyclic aromatic Benzo(a)pyrene

-hydrocarbons (PAH) Delizo(a)pyrene
+PAH Benzo(a)pyrene

 Herbicide Atrazine

 Pesticides, biocides and herbicides Herbicide Terbuthylazine

-r esticides, biocides and herbicides Insecticide Imidacloprid
+resticides, biocides and herbicides Insecticide Imidacloprid

 Pesticide Simazine

 Natural chemicals Stimulant Caffeine

-Tvatural chemicals Hormone 17-beta estradiol
+Hormone 17-beta estradiol

 Antiretroviral drugs Lamivudine

 Stavudine

 Anti-epileptic drugs Carbamazepine

 Pharmaceuticals and metabolites Anti-malarial drugs Cinchonidine

 Cinchonine

 Analgesic Paracetamol

 Antibiotic Sulfamethoxazole

 Personal care products Anti-microbial Triclosan

-Household chemicals and food additives Plasticiser Bisphenol A
+Household chemicals and food additives Plasticiser Bisphenol-A

-Transformation products By-product N-Nitrosodimethylamine (NDMA)
+Transformation products By product N-Nitrosodimethylamine

+By-product (NMDA)

-The risk assessment that was undertaken has shown that the vast majority of the contaminants are reduced to insignificant levels during the treatment process (with the exception of 17α -ethinylestradiol).
-More research about hormones, their degradation products and possible treatment technologies is needed to better understand the risks in reclaimed water.
-It is suggested that further risk assessments are conducted, including additional contaminants as well as microbial risks.
-Regarding process performance and plant reliability analysis, the existing historical process data was found to be unsuitable in its current state for deriving process monitoring and plant reliability models.
+The risk assessment that was undertaken has shown that the vast majority of the contaminants are reduced to insignificant levels during the treatment process (with the exception of $17\alpha$ -ethinylestradiol).
+More research about hormones, their degradation products and possible treatment technologies are needed to better understand the risks in reclaimed water.
+It is suggested that further risk assessments are conducted including more contaminants as well as microbial risks.
+Regarding process performance and plant reliability analysis, the existing historical process data used were found to be unsuitable in its current state for deriving process monitoring and plant reliability models.
 However, there is scope, given rigorous data collection programmes, for univariate monitoring of key quality variables (slow sample rates), or multivariate monitoring of operational variables (fast sample rates).